 I felt a bit rapey at this point…

 But there's something about piles of corrugated iron roofing that just gets my blood up.

 Agni seemed pretty excited, too, as she lead me coquettishly through the rubble, like the Black Rabbit of Inlé in Watership Down.

 Eventually, we arrived at this weird mosaic.
 I struggled with its message.
 At the end of every rainbow, there's a Soviet nuclear warship waiting to blast you out of existence?

 It was pitch black in there, so we used the flash from the camera to light the path.
 I was starting to feel sure that there was going to be some bump-in-the-dark sexy horseplay between me and Agni.
-If there was a nuclear war on the surface of the Earth right now, we'd be the only ones to survive.
-It'd be down to us to single-handedly repopulate the Earth.
+If there was a nuclear war on the surface of the earth right now, we'd be the only ones to survive.
+It'd be down to us to repopulate the earth single-handedly.

 In the leisurely surroundings of the commanding officers' lodge, we set about doing the things that lovers do.
 In the log cabin, we talked about our childhoods….